Freelance

 All About Freelancing

-For members of the National Association of Science Writers, this site provides links for science freelances, a frequently-asked-questions section, listservs, writing tips for specific subjects, time management, contract negotiations and advice.
+From the National Association of Science Writers, this site provides links for science freelancers, a frequently-asked-questions section, listservs, writing tips for specific subjects, time management, contract negotiations and advice.
+Some content is accessible by the public; some is restricted to NASW members.

 American Society of Journalists and Authors (ASJA)